 - Control your blood glucose. - Brush twice a day and floss regularly. - Visit a dentist for routine checkups.
-Be sure to tell the dentist that you have diabetes. - Tell the dentist if your dentures (false teeth) do not fit right, or if your gums are sore. - Quit smoking.
+Be sure to tell the dentist that you have diabetes and give the dentist a list of any medications you take. - Tell the dentist if your dentures (false teeth) do not fit right, or if your gums are sore. - Quit smoking.
 Smoking makes gum disease worse.
 A physician or dentist can help you quit.